Fine or penalty notice when flashed by an automatic speed camera

 - a copy of the contract of sale or rental of the vehicle;

-- proof of the transaction in the road vehicle registry, and proof of the vehicle's owners and keepers;
+- proof of the transaction in the road vehicle registry, and proof of the vehicle's owners and holders;

 - a signed and dated declaration, specifying the surname, first name, date of birth, gender and address of the person you designate as the driver of the vehicle at the time of the offence.